vannut/statamic-weather-addon/README.md

 3. After signing in go to API keys and generate a new one.
 4. Go to your Statamic Control Panel and look for the Weather entry.
 It should be in the sidebar.
 5. Fill out the settings-form with your api-key, latitude & longitude
-6. Go to the Command line and perform the first initial fetch of your specific data: `php artisan weather:fetchForecast`
+6. Go to the Current Data page and fetch your first weather forecast!

-> In a next version this would be this command can be run from the utilities section of statamic.
+6. Or Go to the Command line and perform the first initial fetch of your specific data: `php artisan weather:fetchForecast`

 ## Renewing the forecast
 Nothing is as changeable as the weather.
 Therefore this addon adds [a hourly call](https://github.com/vannut/statamic-weather-addon/blob/master/src/ServiceProvider.php#L25) to the scheduler of Statamic/Laravel.